8 Best Homeowners Insurance Companies in Maryland of 2025

 The homeowners insurance policy with the lowest rate is State Farm.
 The premium is $1,350 per year or $112 per month.

-For comparison, note that State Farm is lower than the state and national averages.
+Note that State Farm is lower than the state and national averages for comparison.

 Also, note that the state average is a little higher due to Maryland’s high crime rate and its frequency of natural disasters.